cajuncoding/FlurlGraphQL/README.md

 ```

 ## Nuget Package (netstandard2.0 & netstandard2.1)
-To use this in your project, add the [Flurl.Http.GraphQL](https://www.nuget.org/packages/Flurl.Http.GraphQL/) NuGet package to your project.
+To use this in your project, add the [Flurl.GraphQL.Querying](https://www.nuget.org/packages/FlurlGraphQL.Querying/) NuGet package to your project.

 ## Release Notes:
 ### v1.0.0
- - v1.0.0 requires `Flurl v3.2.4` along with `Newtonsoft.Json`.
+ - v1.0.0 includes `FlurlGraphQL.Querying` api extensions and requires `Flurl v3.2.4` along with `Newtonsoft.Json`.
  - Initial release of the GraphQL Querying (only) extensions for Flurl.Http.
  - Supporting querying of typed data results with support for Relay based Cursor Paging, HotChocolate based Offset paging, Batch querying, Flurl style exception handling,
      and simplified data models when using nested paginated results from GraphQL.